microsoft/K2Bridge/README.md

 K2Bridge is a solution that enables Kibana to use [Azure Data Explorer](https://azure.microsoft.com/en-us/services/data-explorer/) (ADX, or codename Kusto) as its backend database.

 ---
+# **Important note**

+## We are currently working on a new K2 version which will add support for visualization and for Kibana 7.10.
+To avoid a breaking change, we are changing the way we tag our images.
+## The new images tags are: 6.8_latest and 7.10_latest, support Kibana 6.8 and Kibana 7.10 respectively.

+## _Action item:_ Use the provided helm chart to update the deployment with the new image tags.

+---

 [![Build Status](https://dev.azure.com/csedevil/Kibana-kusto-bridge/_apis/build/status/K2bridge-Dev-CICD?branchName=master)](https://dev.azure.com/csedevil/Kibana-kusto-bridge/_build/latest?definitionId=169&branchName=master)